Specialty Leasing Glossary

 Also known as: Short-term Retail Leasing, Temporary Leasing

-Commercial retail space rented for short periods ranging from one day to 12 months, typically in shopping malls and retail centers.
-Unlike traditional retail leases that span 5-10 years, specialty leases offer flexibility for seasonal businesses, product testing, brand activations, and pop-up concepts.
+Commercial retail space rented for short periods—one day to 12 months—typically in shopping malls and retail centers.
+Unlike traditional retail leases that lock you in for 5-10 years, specialty leases offer flexibility for seasonal businesses, product testing, brand activations, and pop-up concepts.

 Kiosk